anveetpal01/myProjects/xgboost_treat_api/README.md

-This project was developed under the guidance of my mentor, Mr. Yash Gupta, Senior Lead Engineer at Alveofit.

-In this project, I built an API that accepts input in JSON format and returns output in JSON format.
+In this project, I built an API that combines two XGBoost machine learning models.
+The API accepts input in JSON format and returns output in JSON format.

 Example:
 Input -